FCSB: 2002–present: Gigi Becali takeover

 Between 2016 and 2019, FCSB finished each time as runners-up in the league, thus becoming the first club in Romania to do so for four consecutive years.
 On 5 July 2019, yet another unfavorable ruling was handed out against the team.
 According to it, CSA Steaua would be the rightful entity to assert the honors up until 2003, however, the decision is not definitive.

 In November 2024, CSA announced its intention to sue two soccer VIPs for continuing to claim that FCSB=Steaua, accusing them of violating court verdicts, and producing financial damages.
 Emil Grădinescu noticed that the verdict about the records or the verdict about the trademark impose no obligations upon third parties.

 The verdict about the records remained final in 2025.
 Odd enough, both sides to the trial claimed victory as of 5 June 2025.

 It has also been mentioned that civil law arguments might not be decisive in respect to getting the records recognized by the Romanian Football Federation, UEFA, and FIFA, because they all base their decisions upon the continuity of the team.

 Becali stated in a broadcast that FCSB had no real reason to file a recourse, and that the fact that it filed a recourse was a cunning ploy to prevent the CSA from filing a recourse.
 Becali stated that he was perfectly satisfied with the verdict of the Court of Appeal, therefore the loss of the recourse did not constitute any damage for FCSB.

+ESPN reported at the end of 2025 that the identity of the club is murky or lost, it also mentioned that for Dinamo Bucharest there are three clubs which pretend to be the real Dinamo.

+The trial about the trademark was still pending before the Constitutional Court of Romania.
+A verdict is expected on 1 April 2026.
+A lower court will issue a ruling on 8 April 2026, based upon that verdict.
+On 1 April 2026 FCSB has lost that trial.
+This means all national remedies have been exhausted, including extraordinary remedies.
+Becali subsequently declared he will proceed to the European Court of Human Rights.